khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ### 📒Case Study Questions & Solutions
 **1. What is the total amount each customer spent at the restaurant?**
+**Logic**
+Calculate the total spent by each customer by joining sales and menu tables and summing up the prices
 ```
 SELECT
     customer_id,